gabelloyd/Theme-Info-Widget-for-Wordpress-Dashboard/readme.txt

 == Installation ==

-Installing "Starter Plugin" can be done either by searching for "Starter Plugin" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Theme Info Widget" can be done either by searching for "Theme Info Widget" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org.
 1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.